robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 <span id="dilemma-k"></span>
 > (**`k`**) &nbsp; Without indentity (aka AI's id-specs) there is no possibility of accountability.

-In short: transparency.
+In short: transparency is a must to have.

 It is not even a problem of "identification" of the model and last update time.
 Before knowing the weights (open models) which serves a little at this time because almost all the people capable of extracting some fact-driven conclusion from 200-300B parameters are for sure busy in something else more valuable (for them).

-So, even before reach the "open models" paradigma, also the system prompt is not accessible to the users.
+So, even before reaching the "open models" paradigma, the system prompt is not accessible to the users.
 Even before debate why a session-prompt like Katia has not a stable right to run, not even on a chosen specific configuration.

 =-> lnkd.in/dWv5-sKm (persistent cache)